macrome-js/macrome/README.md

 # Macromé

-Macromé (pronounced macro-may) is a build tool designed for generating files which will be checked into source control.
-This differs from existing build systems like grunt, gulp, or broccoli, all of which are designed to generate built outputs which will not be checked in.
+Macrome is the in-place build system for engineers who like to see what's really happening.

-**Macromé is not intended to replace other existing build systems**.
+**Macrome is not intended to replace other existing build systems**.
 It is intended to supplement them.
 You won't find plugins for compiling to CSS or es5, or bundling assets.
 You should still use another build system for those tasks.

-Nothing about Macromé is specific to Javascript, but it is expected to be used mostly on Javascript projects, particularly in combination with the excellent `babel-plugin-macros`.
+Nothing about Macrome is specific to Javascript, but it is expected to be used mostly on Javascript projects, particularly in combination with the excellent `babel-plugin-macros`.

-Macromé is designed to run either in a CI environment (so you can verify that no assets are stale), or locally.
-When running locally Macromé can watch your files for changes if you have [watchman](http://facebook.github.io/watchman/docs/install) installed.
+Macrome is designed to run either in a CI environment (so you can verify that no assets are stale), or locally.
+When running locally Macrome can watch your files for changes if you have [watchman](http://facebook.github.io/watchman/docs/install) installed.

 ## Usage